 . . . let it go, whatever “it” is that’s hurting you.

 . . . don’t be afraid to make the first move.

 . . . understand that life is not going to turn out exactly the way you expect, and accept that it’s going to be amazing anyway.

 . . . call your grandparents more often.

 . . . read Slaughterhouse Five.

 . . . don’t be afraid to say good-bye.
 Not everyone is meant to be in your life forever.

 . . . find something beautiful about yourself every day.

-. . . life is not a competition and you don’t always have to win.
+. . . know that life is not a competition and you don’t always have to win.

 . . . take the high road whenever possible.